 The film now shows passengers leaving a train of maroon Mk1’s at Manchester Piccadilly

 This brilliant shot shows Patricia Healey lingering alone on platform 4 at Manchester Piccadilly.
-The DMU’s in the background seem to be Class 104’s.
+The DMU’s in the background are Class 104’s.

 The girl eventually continues her way slowly towards the exit

-Although Patricia Healey has left the station this is now the entrance to Manchester Central.
+Although Patricia Healey was seen on the platforms at Piccadilly, she is now outside Manchester Central.
 Piccadilly was a busy station that had recently been redeveloped in a modern architectural style.
-The thought is that Manchester Central would have provided a more recognisable view of a station in which filming could take place in a more controlled and quiet environment much in line with this part of the story.
+The thought is that Manchester Central would have provided a more recognisable view of a station in which filming could take place in a more controlled and quiet environment that was much in line with this part of the story.